-Some of the most common ways to garner more information is to ask “when,” “where," or “why” questions.
+Some of the most common ways to garner more information are to ask “when,” “where” or “why” questions.
 When are we going?
 Where are we going?
 Why are we going?
 In the English language, relative adverbs help to answer these questions.
+Take a closer look at this unique classification of adverbs.

-They offer us more information about the people, places, or things being discussed.
+Relative adverbs are words that provide more information about the people, places or things being discussed.
 Beyond that, relative adverbs join clauses and sentences together.
-That’s a lot of heavy lifting for a “when,” “where," "why” question.
-Let's take a closer look at this unique classification of adverbs.
+They are used at the beginning of adjective clauses, which are also referred to as relative clauses.
+That’s a lot of heavy lifting for a “when,” “where” or “why” question.

 Relative adverbs introduce relative clauses.
 That sounds like jargony grammar talk, doesn’t it?
 Fear not.
 All it means is that relative adverbs join two portions of a sentence together.
 They join nouns or pronouns to the relative clause.

 Relative clauses provide more information about the noun or pronoun in the sentence (usually the subject).
 They require a relative adverb to do so.
-Take a look at these two sentences:

 - This is the place.

 - He proposed to me.

 - This is the place where he proposed to me.

-Now, we know more about the significance of the place.
+Now we know more about the significance of the place.
 It’s where they decided to get married.
 What joined those two concepts together?
 The relative adverb “where.”

 If you can spot the relative clause in a sentence, you can spot the relative adverb.
 They’ll always come directly before the clause.
 Relative clauses contain both a subject and a verb.
 Also, they begin with either a pronoun or an adverb.
 Beyond that, their primary function is to provide more information about the noun, or subject, of the sentence.

-The 1700s were a time when men ruled and women obeyed."
+The 1700s were a time when men ruled and women obeyed.

 Here, we know the subject of the sentence is the 1700s.
 What about them?
 Thanks to the relative adverb “when,” we know more about this century.

 First, let’s consider the relative adverb “when.”
 What it really means is “in which.”
-However, “in which" takes to take on a slightly more formal tone, which is where relative adverbs come in.
+However, “in which” tends to take on a slightly more formal tone, which is where relative adverbs come in.
 “When” allows us to understand the time in which an action took place, in a less formal manner.

-Gone are the days when I could stay up all night.
+- Gone are the days when I could stay up all night.

 - The 50s were a time when the family unit was largely intact.

 The relative adverb “where” is used to communicate “in which” or “at which.”
 Again, these are slightly formal phrases.
 “Where” allows us to understand the location of the subject of the sentence, in a less formal manner.

 - We danced by the table where we could see the view.

 - This is the coffee shop where we’ll find the best cup o’ joe.

 - This is the garden where they took their photos.

 The relative adverb “why” really means “for which,” which is a tad more formal than “why.”
 It provides more reason for something taking place.

 - Her mass of library of books is the reason why she’s so well-spoken.

 - Can you provide more information why this conclusion is valid?

 - I have no idea why he called.

 The cousin to the relative adverb is the relative pronoun.
 These pronouns also join two portions of a sentence together.
 The main difference is that relative adverbs join two independent clauses together.
 That is, they join two clauses that can stand alone as sentences.